Insolita/yii2-adminlte-widgets/README.md

 14.02.2015 Added: FlashAlerts Widget - widget for layout for show Yii flash messages in lte style and support multiple message in one style

-07.03.2015 Remove dependency of common\assets\AdminLTE
+07.03.2015 Remove dependency of common\assets\AdminLTE (previous variant branched to stkit)

 Independent of any AdminLte AssetBundles
 If you want use cookie collapsing boxes, set correct dependencies in AssetManager